mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

         -h              this help
 ```

 The error message above explains exactly why Newsbeuter was unable to start, and then prints out the usage message.
-As we can see, we haven't added any URLs yet for Newsbeuter to read.
+As we can see, we haven't added any web links or <a href="https://en.wikipedia.org/wiki/URL">URLs</a> for Newsbeuter to read.
 There are two ways we can do that.

 * We can update the 'urls' file
 * We can import the <a href="https://en.wikipedia.org/wiki/OPML">OPML</a> file.
-If you previously used another RSS reader, you can try to export your URLs from that program into an OPML file.
-In that case, you can import the into newsbeuter using the -i option.
+If you previously used another RSS reader we could try to export the data from that program into an OPML file.
+In that case you can import it into Newsbeuter using the -i option.

 Lets assume we are starting from scratch and we are going to update the 'urls' file: